 Who can show you all the ‘tricks’ of the trade?

-So next best thing: look for a lawyer who had had jotted down all his experiences for you to exploit.
-I never met any such a guy.
-But I did get to some jottings written by a few people.
+So the next best thing: look for a lawyer who had jotted down all his experiences for you to exploit.
+I met no such person.
+But I did get some jottings written by a few people.

 It is true.